mrcodefrost/A7_Elementalists/README.md

 Problem Code : A7

-This is the positive psychology quiz app which will develop a respect for rights and dignity of women and children and promote objectives of #BetBachaoBetiPadhao.
+This is the positive psychology quiz app which will develop a respect for rights and dignity of women and children and promote objectives of #BetiBachaoBetiPadhao.

 Quiz app